You hear a lot of trite bullshit on success these days. One of the usual suspects I always hated was, “Lean into your strengths.”

 But along the way something crazy happened.

-The clarity I gained from daily writing started bleeding over into other areas of my life, like work.
-I’d been struggling to get out of the pile for years.
+The clarity I gained from daily writing started bleeding over into other areas of my life, like work, after years of struggling to get out of the pile.

 Improving my writing astonishingly led to improved sales numbers.